 Unfortunately, 68% of companies haven’t even identified their funnel yet.

-In this chapter, we’ll show you what a lead generation funnel is, how to define it, and how you can start working on it.
+In this chapter, we’ll show you what a lead generation funnel is, how to define it, and how to build yours.

 A lead generation funnel represents the journey a person takes from the moment they give you their information to the moment they make a purchase.